Looking for Magical Doremi: Casting

 In February 2020, Toei announced that the starring cast consisted of Aoi Morikawa as Sora Nagase, Rena Matsui as Mire Yoshizuki, and Momoiro Clover Z member Kanako Momota as Reika Kawatani.
 Additional cast members were announced in March 2020, consisting of Shohei Miura as Ryuichi Omiya, Akira Ishida as Hayato Yabe, and Kenta Hamano as Seiya Kubo, who play three male characters involved with the main characters' lives.

 For the starring cast, the production staff decided to choose actors and actresses who had grown up watching Ojamajo Doremi.
 Morikawa caught the attention of the staff after posting about the film project's announcement on social media.
 Hiromi Seki had personally sent a letter to Morikawa after seeing her acting in the live-action television drama adaptation of Kakafukaka and envisioned Sora to be like the character she portrayed.
 Likewise, Miura, who had also watched Ojamajo Doremi when he was young, mentioned the film's announcement on social media and his radio show, after which he later heard he had received an offer.
 He stated that, like his character Ryuichi Omiya, Onpu was his favorite character from the series, which Seki confirmed was coincidental.

 As Morikawa had no voice acting experience prior, Sato and Kamatani provided her with examples and techniques on how to convey emotions through her voice.
 Likewise, Matsui visited one of Akira Ishida's recording sessions to observe how to voice act.
 Momota, on the other hand, had voice acting experience but stated that she still faced difficulties, as it was the first time she had recorded lines in a group setting.

 In addition to the film cast, Chiemi Chiba, Tomoko Akiya, Yuki Matsuoka, Rumi Shishido, Nami Miyahara, and Sawa Ishige reprise their roles as Doremi Harukaze, Hazuki Fujiwara, Aiko Seno, Onpu Segawa, Momoko Asuka, and Pop Harukaze from the Ojamajo Doremi anime series.
 The voice actresses also cameo in several minor roles throughout the film.
 Other voice actors who had recurring roles in Ojamajo Doremi, including Hyosei, Ai Nagano, Megumi Takamura, Nobuaki Kanemitsu, Yuka Tokumitsu, Kenji Nomura, Nanaho Katsuragi, Kyousei Tsukui, Chihiro Sakurai, Kinoko Yamada, and Yūta Mochizuki also make cameos.
 Media personality Atsugiri Jason and rapper K Dub Shine make a cameo as Mire's business partners.

 Music

 The original soundtrack was produced by Keiichi Oku and was released on December 23, 2020 under the name Looking for Magical Doremi: Music Collection (映画『魔女見習いをさがして』ミュージック・コレクション).
 It charted at #86 on the Oricon Weekly Albums Chart on its first week of release.
 The film's opening theme song is "Ojamajo Carnival!!
 (Majo Minarai o Sagashite Version)" by MAHODO (Chiemi Chiba, Tomoko Akiya, Yuki Matsuoka, Rumi Shishido and Nami Miyahara), featuring a new arrangement.
 Seki had requested Keiichi Oku to re-arrange "Ojamajo Carnival!!" with a new melody that would be fitting for a drama.
 The ending theme is a cover of "Owaranai Monogatari (Majo Minarai o Sagashite ver.)" by Rumi Shishido performing as Onpu Segawa.
+All tracks are arranged by Keiichi Oku.